ClodaghMurphy/Assignment/README.md

 print(datetime.datetime.now().strftime("%A, %B %d %Y at %I:%M %p")) Above code produces result in following format "Sunday, March 10 2019 at 09:29 AM"

-The solution requires English ordinal suffix for the day of the month i.e. 10th and this is not a functionality of python I adapted a piece of concise code that provides a suffix by user gsteff from stackoverflow website. https://stackoverflow.com/questions/5891555/display-the-date-like-may-5th-using-pythons-strftime/5891658#5891658 It uses the time module which provides various time-related functions so there is no requirement to import datetime module.
+The solution requires English ordinal suffix for the day of the month i.e. 10th and this is not a functionality of python I adapted a piece of brillian code to create a function called custom_strftime that provides a suffix by user gsteff from stackoverflow https://stackoverflow.com/questions/5891555/display-the-date-like-may-5th-using-pythons-strftime/5891658#5891658 Day endings are usually "th", this code provides alternative endings on specified days.
-datetime.now() function uses GMT time by default.
+It uses the time module which provides various time-related functions there is no requirement to import datetime module
-The localtime() function used instead of now()returns current local time.
+The localtime() function used instead of now() used in original code above returns current local time whereas datetime.now() function uses GMT time by default.

 ## Question 9 Methodology